cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    <details>
    <summary>Linux Tip!</summary>

-   Use keyboard shortcuts to copy and paste inside of terminals.
+   Use keyboard shortcuts to copy and paste inside terminals.
 Press `ctl + shift + c` to copy and `ctl + shift + v` to paste.
-You can also right click and copy or paste if that is easier for you.
+You can also right-click and copy or paste if that is easier for you.
    </details>

    ```bash